RiriJane/cybersec-home-lab/README.md

 ![](/img/Verify-Network/1.png)

 <p>Once each network adapter has been changed.
-Turn them on one by one and write downn their ip address and gateway.
+Turn them on one by one and write down their ip address and gateway.
 Eventually from Windows machines try to ping Linux machines.
-Note that Linux machines cannot ping Windows machine due to Windows defender or firewall that will be dealt with later on.</p>
+Note that Linux machines cannot ping Windows machine due to Windows defender or firewal.
+This will be dealt with later on.</p>

-<p><b>Verify ip address with Linux machines</b></p>
+<p><b>Verify ip address with linux machines</b></p>

 ```
 ip a